millicast/millicast-player-unreal-engine-plugin/README.md

 Note: After you package your game, it is possible that you will get an error when launching the game :

-> "Plugin MillicastPlayer could not be load because module MillicastPlayer has not been found"
+> "Plugin MillicastPlayer could not be load because module sdfMillicastPlayer has not been found"

 And then the game fails to launch.
 That is because Unreal has excluded the plugin.